Things to Know for 2023 Tax Season if You Received an Inflation Relief Payment

 On the face of it, taxation should be relatively simple despite the thousands of pages of the U.S. Tax Code.
 Income is either taxable and nontaxable, and after adjusting for various deductions and credits, taxpayers should be able to calculate the tax they owe on it.

 But sometimes, payments are made that lie in a gray area in terms of their taxability.
-In these cases, further instruction from the IRS is required.
+The IRS requires further instruction in these cases.
 This very situation happened to many American taxpayers in 2022 in the form of inflation relief payments issued by various states.
 Fortunately, the IRS has recently provided some guidance on this issue so that you should have all the information you need during the 2023 tax season.

 Initial Guidance